ddennis/Typescript-browserify-npm/README.md

 	}

 Mr. Typescript compiler will now be very happy about letting **party-people** and **aretha** into the party.
-But if you want Bruce Willis to sing, we also have to specify **bruce** in the definition file and any other functionalities we want to use.
+But if we Bruce Willis to sing, we also have to specify **bruce** and the sing function in the definition file and any other functionality we want to use.

 #### The final definition file
-To make Mr. Typescript compiler an even better host, we provide an description of what each person in the **partyPeople** module can do, but adding return types for every method and attribute.
+To make Mr. Typescript compiler an even better host, we can provide an description of what each person in the **partyPeople** module can do, this is done by adding return types for every method and attribute.
+You can try to add or remove stuff from the d.ts file to see the compiler complain.

 	declare module 'party-people' {